qr kod na stranku

 old-age dependency ratio201919.8

-demographic pyramid UKG31 Birmingham
+population pyramid of UKG31 Birmingham

 From Wikipedia: